By being a member of the BPA and contributing to its work, you and your colleagues will benefit from:

 Knowledge - industry news, views and technical developments

-- BPA news - e-zines delivered to your inbox monthly to keep you up-to-date with the latest industry information and BPA news
+- BPA news - e-zines delivered to your inbox weekly to keep you up-to-date with the latest industry information and BPA news.

-- Parking Trend, the European Parking Association’s journal, will be mailed to you 4 times a year
+- Parking Trend, the European Parking Association’s journal, will be mailed to you four times a year.

 - Parking Practice Notes (technical papers) are produced by experts in the industry, and available to you free of charge through the BPA website.